LaSalle County History Series

-Join Illinois Valley Community College and historic sites, museums, organizations and National Historic Landmarks from across LaSalle Countyfor a nine-session journey through local history.
-Explore topics ranging from the Civil War, railroad
+Join Illinois Valley Community College and historic sites, museums, organizations and National Historic Landmarks from across LaSalle County for an eight-session journey through local history.
+Explore topics ranging from the Civil War, early LaSalle County settlers, Indigenous communities, politicians, presidents, mining, manufacturing and industry, agriculture and early leisure pursuits.

 Register to Attend In-Person